• Skip to primary navigation

 Fresh blackcurrants can be stored in the fridge for a couple of days or can be frozen.
 Freezing is an ideal way to store them until you have enough for your recipe or until you are ready to use them.
 They will keep well for up to a year in an airtight container, after which time they start to get tough and should be discarded.

-To make the cheesecake base
+Prepare the cheesecake base

 Crush the biscuits until they resemble crumbs.
 I find the easiest way to do this is to place in a large plastic bag and crush with a rolling pin.
 If any pieces remain they can be crushed with the back of a spoon.

-Crushing biscuits in a plastic bag with a rolling pin
+Crushing biscuits in a plastic bag with a rolling pin.

 Place the butter in a saucepan and melt over a low heat.
 Add the biscuit crumbs and mix together.